2018 MLS Roster Composition

 Right of Recall

-When a player's contract expires, the player no longer counts against the roster or budget of the club in question.
+When a player's contract expires, the player no longer counts against the roster or Salary Budget of the club in question.
 Subject to the Re-Entry and Free Agency rules, a club retains the Right of First Refusal on the player indefinitely following the expiration of a contract provided attempts were made to re-sign the player.